needle-sbi/needle-sbi/docs/concepts/law_tasks.md

 the requirements of each Task can be added as an attribute to your class.
 This makes it very easy to write modular workflow in a Directed Acyclic Graph (DAG).
 These workflows start with a WrapperTask (also called the main Task), which lists a set of required Tasks that have to be run before that Task is marked as complete.

 A Task is counted as complete if:
  1. All its requirements are complete.
 So all the Tasks that this Task depends on are marked as complete.
-    This implies are recursive check that works up the DAG until it finds a Tasks that is not yet complete.
+    This implies a recursive check that works up the DAG until it finds a Task that is not yet complete.
  2. All its outputs exist.
 Output files or folders are defined using the `output()` method.
 The outputs have to be created during the execution of the Task.